CYCOGS® Brand Holonomic Mobility Drive

 Compare this to the non-holonomic

-For environments requiring precise movements, use a holonomic drive.
+For environments requiring precise movements, implement a holonomic drive.

-at the Wheel Assembly level, each Wheel Assembly is self-contained unit.
+uses modularity at the Wheel Assembly level, each Wheel Assembly represents a self-contained unit.

 This allows any number of Hi2WAM™